c00lgat/OBSIDIAN/AWS reStart/Canvas/Configuration Management in the Cloud.md

 - Amazon Machine Images (AMIs) – By creating base images that are customized to the needs of your organization, you can pre-deploy installations and configurations into the EC2 instances that are launched from the AMI.
 By using this configuration method, you can potentially reduce deployment times.

 - Configuration and deployment frameworks – Technologies such as Chef, Puppet, and Ansible enable you to configure new instances by using templates.
 You can update configurations dynamically in response to change.

+- AWS OpsWorks – A configuration management service that provides managed instances of Chef and Puppet.

+- AWS CloudFormation – An AWS service that enables you to configure architectures for repeatable deployments.